Grand Final: 1971

-The contest was won by Monaco, their only win to date, with French national Severine and the song "Un banc, un arbre, une rue".
+The sixteenth annual Eurovision Song Contest from Gaiety Theatre in Dublin, Ireland.The contest was won by Monaco, their only win to date, with Severine and her song "Un banc, un arbre, une rue".